momalekabid/xiangqiGame/README.md

-Class named XiangqiGame for playing a board game called xiangqi.
+XiangqiGame for playing a board game called xiangqi.
 Please read the "Board", "Rules", and "Pieces" sections on [the Wikipedia page](https://en.wikipedia.org/wiki/Xiangqi).
 Perpetual check or chasing rules not applicable here.

 Red is the starting player.